nevadex/getjar/README.md

 - download supported version lists directly
 - select specific builds/internal versions
 - access a wide range of popular server options
-- available as a library for other applications (github.com/nevadex/getjar/getjarlib)
+- available as a library for other applications (github.com/nevadex/getjar/getjarlib or github.com/nevadex/getjar/ops for more options)

 ---